 While focusing on improving the health of the population, it is imperative that we also ensure that every sector of society benefits equally from the developments in health.
 In this regard, we need to encourage research in small populations that are largely excluded from clinical trials and interventions due to the limited size of these population (such as Asian Americans, Native Hawaiians and other Pacific Islanders, American Indians, Alaska Natives, lesbian/gay/bisexual/transgender individuals, and African American subpopulations).
 Focusing on research in these small populations and subpopulations requires improved methodologies and selection of an appropriate sample size that will allow for generalizations to the subpopulations across the U.S.

 How can we develop models and tools for measuring the effects of social context (i.e., concept of place, built environment) on health among diverse populations?

 How can we develop models to compare the effects of social context on health patterns and trends within various settings – including community and clinical settings?
 What are the common measures and how can there be greater interoperability?

-How can use existing tools more efficiently to build large datasets to understand population health changes in building programs for health promotion and disease prevention?
+How can we use existing tools more efficiently to build large data sets to understand population health changes in building programs for health promotion and disease prevention?

 How does social context contribute to disparities in cancer incidence and mortality?